-- Chronic headaches are defined as daily headaches occurring at least 15 days out of the month, and they consistently occur for at least three months.
-Chronic headache are not caused by other conditions.
-These headaches can last for many hours or even days.Chronic headaches can be broken up into four primary categories.
-They are:
+Chronic headaches are defined as daily headaches occurring at least 15 days out of the month, and they consistently occur for at least three months.
+Chronic headaches are not caused by other conditions.
+These headaches can last for many hours or even days.Chronic headaches can be broken up into four primary categories:

 - Chronic Migraines